Vaibhav/ProxyTools/README.md

 The "proxylisty" implementation I currently have, does not work properly.
 When scraping ProxyListy it keeps outputting "not a gzipped file".

 You have to press enter after it says "Please Wait...".
-It doesn't automatically save the file, it waits for the user to press enter.
+It doesn't automatically save the file, it waits for the user to press enter. ---> Somewhat FIXED

 ### Fixed

 FIXED: Some of the output contained HTML tags with the proxy addresses embedded within the tags.
 Used regex to remove the tags.
+FIXED: Missing port numbers for some of the proxies due to proxy addresses and ports being in different parts of the document object model.

 #### License